The Eagle and Falcon can be powered via Battery or External Power and/or Batteries.

 1. Wire to a Digital Input (instant alerts required)

 If we have a digital input free, we can simply connect our power source to here as well as the external input on the device.
 This means when there is an external power cut, the Digital Input will immediately detect this, and can be set to immediately upload also.
 For details see Common Concepts - Digital Inputs.

-Alternatively, while the voltage is only ever reported in Analogue 1 - if there are clear differences between our external and battery voltage level, we can use this to tell when we are on battery vs external power.
+If there are clear differences between our external and battery voltage level, we can use the value of the Loaded Battery Voltage to tell when we are on battery vs external power.
 Note we will be waiting until the next update to see this change on the server.
 We can set alerts if required.

 3. Monitor/Alert on the "External Power Good" Flag

 In TG, this means just setting up the "External Power Removed" alert from the alert wizard.
 It will work in the same way for any other hard wired device, we just need to keep in mind this won't be instantaneous.

 For those using a 3rd party server, this is bit 2 of the status flags in the Digital input data field.
 Alternatively, on the Eagle this flag can be also made to appear as one of the other digital inputs via the method below: